3 days in Rome

 Trastevere

 To end the day, the last visit is on the other side of the river Tiber: a former working class neighbourhood that today is one of the most beautiful places in the city and a neighbourhood that has never ceased to be fashionable among locals and tourists alike.
-The cobblestone streets of Trastevere are lined with charming buildings and nooks and crannies and some of Rome's best pizzerias.
+The cobbled streets of Trastevere are lined with charming buildings and nooks and crannies and some of Rome's best pizzerias.

 Day 3: Explore Rome's history and venture into its Catacombs